 Tony Iommi Talks Dio, Van Halen, Judas Priest and More in Outtake from 2008 Guitar World Interview

-The following is an unpublished segment from Chris Gill's interview with Tony Iommi for the Holiday 2008 issue of Guitar World magazine.
+From the GW archive: This is an unpublished segment from Chris Gill's interview with Tony Iommi for the Holiday 2008 issue of Guitar World.
 For the complete interview, pick up the Holiday 2008 issue of GW at the Guitar World Online Store.

 GUITAR WORLD: The blues were very big in England when you started playing with bands in the early and mid Sixties.
 What other bands were you listening to?